A journey of a thousand miles begins with a single step.

 More than a few of them acknowledged it was a little scary, or that they wished they’d started earlier.
 But they ultimately stepped into the fray, and their passions for their projects and willingness to take the risks should be an inspiration to all of us!

 What about you all?
 Any words of wisdom about getting the ball rolling?
-Are you in a position where you’re just about to kick something off?
+Are you in a position where you’re just about to start a startup?
 Let us know below!